skrysmanski/devlog/content/articles/networking/ipv6-address-primer.md

 As described before, an IPv6 address consists of a **subnet prefix** and an **interface id**.
 So you need to know both to construct an IPv6 address.

-For **link-local** addresses, the //subnet prefix// is always the same: `fe80::/64` (some documents say `fe80::/10` but the prefix length is [effectively 64 bits](https://tools.ietf.org/html/rfc4291#section-2.5.6)).
+For **link-local** addresses, the *subnet prefix* is always the same: `fe80::/64` (some documents say `fe80::/10` but the prefix length is [effectively 64 bits](https://tools.ietf.org/html/rfc4291#section-2.5.6)).

-So, an IPv6 device only needs to generate its //interface id//.
+So, an IPv6 device only needs to generate its *interface id*.
 The interface id is usually based on the network adapter's MAC address and is usually formed by a process called "Modified EUI-64" (see [RFC 2464](https://tools.ietf.org/html/rfc2464#section-4) for more details).

 For **global** addresses, SLAAC is used (see below).